An Actor's Revenge: Production

 Mikami's novel had been adapted for the screen numerous times before, the first time by Teinosuke Kinugasa (1935–36), which also starred Kazuo Hasegawa.
 The 1963 version was Hasegawa's 300th role as a film actor, who plays both Yukinojō and thief Yamitarō.
 The screenplay was written by director Ichikawa's wife, Natto Wada, based on Kinugasa's 1935 and Daisuke Itō's 1939 dramatisations.
 Yoshinobu Nishioka served as art director.
 The voice-over narration was provided by famous benshi Musei Tokugawa.

+Reception

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 95% based on 21 reviews.